VandyVT/Boshy-Unity/README.md

 - Make sure you are using Unity 2021.3.24f1
 - Be sure your computer is able to run the engine
 - Knowledge in C# is preferred, but not completely required!
+- Join the Team Parapoly discord to talk directly to the developer (https://discord.gg/bPqwtZhJgR)

 # How do I open the project in Unity?